 However, R’s focus is always on enabling each output to be used as input to further analysis.
 Its “get just what you ask for” approach makes this easy, and that attracts developers.
 People looking only to use methods programmed by others (the great majority) will then benefit from the vast array of packages that developers make available.

 Misleading Function or Parameter Names

 The most difficult time people have learning R is when functions don’t do the “obvious" thing.
-For example when sorting data, SAS, SPSS and Stata users all utilize commands appropriately named “sort."
-Turning to R, they look for such a command and, sure enough, there’s one named exactly that.
-However, it does not sort datasets!
+For example when sorting data, SAS, SPSS and Stata all use commands appropriately named “sort."
+Turning to R, they look for such a command and, sure enough, there is one named exactly that.
+However, it does not sort data sets!
 Instead it sorts individual variables, which is often a very dangerous thing to do.
 In R, the order function sorts data sets and it does so in a somewhat convoluted way.
-However the dplyr package has an arrange function that sorts data sets and is quite easy to use.
+However, the dplyr package has an arrange function that sorts data sets and it is quite easy to use.

 Another command that commonly confuses beginners is the simple “if” function.
 While it is used to recode variables (among other tasks) in other software, in R if controls the flow of commands, while ifelse performs tasks such as recoding.

 Inconsistent Function Names

 All languages have their inconsistencies.
 For example, it took SPSS developers decades before they finally offered a syntax-checking text editor.
 I was told by an SPSS insider that they would have done it sooner if the language hadn’t contained so many inconsistencies.
 SAS has its share of inconsistencies as well, with OUTPUT statements for some procedures and OUT options on others.
 However, I suspect that R probably has far more inconsistencies than most since it lacks a consistent naming convention.
 You see names in: alllowercase, period.separated, underscore_separated, lowerCamelCase and UpperCamelCase.
 Some of the built-in examples include: